Skip to main content

 Scope and Contents

-Included also teacher's packets for docent guided programs, various workshop information, and history of the museum.
-There are restricted materials, such as insurance costs and inventory of the collection, but those materials are back-up copies of the Kresge and Broad Art Museum holdings.
-Anybody asking to view those materials must contact the Registrar at the Broad Art Museum.
+There are restricted materials, such as insurance costs and inventory of the collection, but these materials are back-up copies of the Kresge and Broad Art Museum holdings.
+Anybody asking to view these materials must contact the Registrar at the Broad Art Museum.

 Dates